decaporg/decap-cms/website/site/content/docs/configuration-options.md

 # Configuration Options

-All configuration options for Netlify CMS are specified in the `config.yml` file, in the folder where you access the editor UI (usually in the `/admin` folder).
+All configuration options for Netlify CMS are specified in a `config.yml` file, in the folder where you access the editor UI (usually in the `/admin` folder).

 Alternatively, you can specify a custom config file using a link tag: